LeadersPrivate: Engin Eroglu

 Half of the top 10 happiest countries in the world (and just over half of the top 20) are EU Member States, according to the latest World Happiness Report, published in 2022 by the Sustainable Development Solutions Network.

 The report ranks countries according to a series of indicators, including income per capita, healthy life expectancy, freedom, and perceptions of corruption.
 Finland comes out on top as the happiest place on Earth, with Denmark, the Netherlands, Sweden, and Austria also ranking in the top ten.

 There is, however, a great deal of variety between Member States; the “happiest” countries tend to be in Northern and Western Europe, whilst Southern and Eastern European countries generally score lower.
-Bulgaria, for example, is the least-happy EU Member State, placing 97th out of 156 in the rankings (only 11 places higher than Venezuela, a country currently enduring economic and social collapse).
+Bulgaria, for example, is the least-happy EU Member State, placing 85th out of 146 in the rankings, while Finland is the happiest, placing 1st in the world.

 So, quelle surprise, the richer EU Member States also tend to be happier.

 Does that mean that, ultimately, it really is all about economic growth and money?
 Or is it more about how we measure “happiness”?
 Is it possible to decouple our notion of progress from economic growth, maybe even ‘de-growing’ our economies and prioritising wellbeing?
 Or is that all a bunch of hippy nonsense?

 We had a comment sent in from Christian arguing that the “belief in infinite growth makes people unhappy, especially all the genuine hard workers who work every day to create what the rich then reap….”.
 Is Christian right?
 Does the constant pursuit of growth make people unhappy?

 We put this question to German liberal MEP Engin Eroglu, who sits on the Committee on Economic and Monetary Affairs.
 What would he say?